General Application for GST/HST Rebates

 where:

-O is the provincial part of the HST that would have become payable under the applicable subsection in respect of the bringing in of the property, if the property were brought into the participating province; and
+O is the amount of tax that would have become payable under the applicable subsection in respect of the bringing in of the property, if the property were brought into the participating province

-P is the extent (expressed as a percentage) to which the investment plan may reasonably be regarded as holding or investing funds for the benefit of persons that are resident in the participating province.
+P is the extent (expressed as a percentage) to which the investment plan or segregated fund may reasonably be regarded as holding or investing funds for the benefit of persons that are resident in the participating province

 Filing instructions

-For details on how to calculate your total rebate, see Part C – Rebate claimed.
+For details on how to calculate your total rebate, see Part D – Rebate claimed.

+Include a complete list of all receipts and invoices you are claiming by either filling out Part C of the rebate application or Form GST288 if you need more space to list all of the receipts.
 You do not have to include receipts or invoices with your application.
-However, you have to keep these documents in case we ask to see them at a later date.
+However, you have to keep these documents in case the CRA asks to see them at a later date.

 Filing deadline